 Construction and demolition noise is generally temporary and intermittent in nature, as it typically occurs only on weekdays and during daylight hours.
-Noise produced from roadway construction, especially bridge construction, can cause substantial adverse, but temporary, impacts to the surrounding noise environment.
+Noise produced from roadway construction, especially bridge construction, can cause adverse, but short-term impacts to the surrounding environment.
 The use of explosives is not authorized at WFF and therefore explosives would not be used for demolition of the existing Causeway Bridge.

 Construction Vehicle/Equipment Noise: In the Final Site-wide PEIS, NASA noted that the U.S. Department of Transportation's FHWA Road Construction Noise Model showed that airborne construction noise from typical bridge construction equipment (e.g., impact pile driver, crane, excavator, dump truck, etc.) would attenuate to less than 60 dBA in approximately 2,135 m (1.3 mi) (FHWA 2006).
 Therefore, while some noise could be heard at the closest residence to the Causeway Bridge, which is approximately 1.6 km (1 mi) west of the bridge, no adverse impacts would occur to the surrounding communities.
+If HDD is used to install the utility lines, noise levels from these operations in the Project Area are anticipated to be between 90 to 120 dBA range (eNoiseControl 2023).
+In general, noise levels at the HDD entry site would be typical of standard construction activities.

-Pile Driving: Generally, the greatest noise impacts during bridge construction are from pile driving, which is impulsive but occurs over long durations (e.g., weeks to months for installing all necessary piles).
+Pile Driving: Generally, the greatest noise impacts during bridge construction are from pile driving, which is impulsive but occurs over weeks to months for installing all necessary piles.
 Pile driving would impact noise conditions in the airborne and underwater environments.
 A number of parameters are considered when estimating pile driving noise impacts, such as the size and type of piles, the number of piles, and the average number of strikes per day from the impact pile driving equipment.
 Under the Proposed Action, temporary construction access may require the installation of approximately 144 piles over a period of several weeks during construction.
 According to the Final Site-wide PEIS, underwater noise from pile driving is unlikely to create any noise impacts to humans; however, the potential for impacts to special status species, marine mammals, and fish exists.
 These impacts are discussed in Section 3.9, Special-Status Species.